ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### Continuous Deployment

 In the early stages of a project, it's comparatively simple to deploy new code.
-At that point, There'snot much code or architectural complexity.
+At that point, There's not much code or architectural complexity.
 Before long, however, the need to manage dependencies, dependent services, CDNs, firewalls, build artifacts, build configuration, secrets, and more leads to a complex deploy process.
 As these requirements accumulate, it's easy to neglect automation, and simply rely on, for example, a dedicated and highly trusted individual as release manager.
 There are countless teams out there following this pattern, and I guarantee you most of those release managers have release dates circled on their calendar in advance and dread the stress, long hours, and frustration that those days inevitably entail.

 Fortunately There'sa cure for the error-prone stress concentration that is the monthly (or longer!) release day.
 It's to release every day, or heck, every hour!
 It follows logically from one of the Ten Pillars of Tech Culture (see page 138), Frequency Reduces Difficulty, that more frequent releases will force your release manager, and team, to automate the hard parts of deployments.
 With enough iteration, releases can become entirely automated, and with sufficient testing giving you confidence in new changes, you can get to the point of triggering new releases for every code change set, referred to as Continuous Deployment.